SXV357/Online-Product-Marketplace/README.md

 Report - Submitted by Shafer Hofmann

-Presentation - Submitted by Oliver Long
+Presentation - Submitted by Nathan Miller

 # Testing

 Detailed testing information can be found in Tests.md in the project root directory.

-# Class Information
+# Class Information (Classes added in project 5)

 ## SellerGUI
 The interface associated with a seller in the application.